tushaaaaar/Data-Structure-and-Algorithms/README.md

 # Data-Structure-and-Algorithms
-This Repo includes all the algorithm that I've learned in college.
+This Repo includes all the algorithms that I've learned in college.